MomentsOfPower/momentsofpower.github.io/README.md

-# Behind the Scenes
+# Moments of Power

-This website was created using GitHub Page, jekyll, just-the-docs, and the beta action.
-We truly stand on the shoulders of giants.
+This is the source code for the website "Moments of Power" at momentsofpower.ac.uk.

-The source code is all visible on GitHub, so please feel free to take inspiration.
+If you would like to contribute, please contact me.